GNOME/gi-docgen/docs/project-configuration.rst

   the namespace.

 ``content_images`` = ``list(s)``
-  A list of files, relative to the directory specified by the ``--content-dir`` command line argument.
+  A list of files, relative to the directories specified by the ``--content-dir`` command line arguments.
 The files will be copied in the root directory of the namespace.

 ``urlmap_file`` = ``s``